Coder-2917/Area-and-Perimeter-Finder-for-the-TI-84-Plus-CE-CSE/README.md

 # Area/Perimeter Finder for the TI-84 Plus CE/CSE
 Thank you for downloading AREA for the TI-84 Plus CE/CSE.
 This TI-BASIC program will find the area and perimeter of the supported shapes.
+I have also ported it to Python.
+If you just want it for your calculator, you can ignore Area-Perimeter_Finder.py

 Supported shapes:
 ======================================================